 I sat in my seat with ease, checked the seat belt to see if it would fit and it didn’t.
 I am glad I wasn’t ashamed to ask for the seat belt extender.
 It really did help.

 I had plenty of legroom for a regular economy class seat.
 Enough to put my laptop on the side next to my leg and my backpack in between my legs.
 It also really did help that no one bought the seat next to me, just the aisle seat and we shared the middle seat.

 Don’t let the fear stop you

 I don’t know why I let something so stupid get the best of me.
-Although I was so excited for my trip, in the back of my head was that little voice like “ you won’t fit, you will get kicked off the plane, there will be a scene” Which made me was scared.
+Although I was so excited about my trip, in the back of my head was that little voice like “ you won’t fit, you will get kicked off the plane, there will be a scene” Which made me was scared.
 It’s ok for me to be traveling plus size.

 I want to thank those who posted videos and wrote blog posts about flying while fat.
 Please check out their content and let them know Michele from Our Redonkulous Life sent you.

 It’s these women right here who convinced me I was okay to travel plus size.
 I appreciate the confidence you have to show others that it is okay to be plus-size and it’s okay to not let it hold you back or define you.
 I got on my plane, got to New Jersey and I am ready to complete my Vacation Bucket List.

 Please like and share this post if you found it helpful or you can relate to my fear.
 Let me know what your thoughts were when you started traveling plus size.